Booking directly with a hotel or using a third-party site like Booking.com? Find out which is better!

-Should you book directly with a hotel or use Booking.com?
+Is it better to book directly with the hotel or to use Booking.com?

 The short answer is: It really depends on the way you travel!

-If you are someone that often stays at the same chain of hotels thus accumulating loyalty points, then you are better off booking directly with the hotels in question.
+If you are someone who often stays at the same chain of hotels thus accumulating loyalty points, then you are better off booking directly with the hotels in question.
 This is because you can’t use your reward points on Booking.com.
-Not only that but reserving through a third-party website, most often than not will not earn you any new points either.
+Not only that but reserving through a third-party website, more often than not will not earn you any new points either.

 However, if you like having the freedom of changing your accommodation up until the last minute or you stay at a variety of hotels, B&Bs, and guesthouses, Booking.com might be the better choice.